 “Bodies of knowledge – about life, about books, about words – are among the products of their work.
 It is possible to regard these bodies of knowledge as the ‘content’ for a writing lesson – though not everyone would be happy with this view” – John Dixon

 “An arbitrarily assigned topic, with an error-hunting teacher as the sole audience, may do little for the writer, whereas a topic the writers cares about and an audience responsive to what the writer has to say are the essential ingredients for a profitable experience” – Bereiter & Scardamalia (1986)

-Maybe this is why The Literacy Trust has recently stated that children’s attitudes towards writing is worsening and that fewer children are writing at home or for pleasure?
+Maybe this is why The Literacy Trust has recently stated that children’s attitudes towards writing is stagnating and that fewer children are writing at home or for pleasure?
 It’s well known that even very young children will ‘write’ spontaneously and readily about things which have made an impression on them in their daily lives.
 So how and why is it that we as teachers feel responsible for providing older children with a stimulus in which to write (inauthentically)?